-A data structure or format contributes to the technical character of the invention if it produces a technical effect.
+A data structure or format contributes to the technical character of the invention if it produces has an intended technical use and it causes a technical effect when used according to this intended technical use.
+Such a potential technical effect related to an implied technical use is to be taken into account in assessing inventive step (G 1/19).
 This may happen if the data structure or format is functional data, i.e. if it has a technical function in a technical system, such as controlling the operation of the device processing the data.
 Functional data inherently comprise, or map to, the corresponding technical features of the device (T 1194/97).
-Cognitive data, on the other hand, are those data whose content and meaning are only relevant to human users and do not contribute to producing a technical effect (see however, G-II, 3.7, for presentation of information to a user in a continued and/or guided human-machine interaction process).
+Cognitive data, on the other hand, are those data whose content and meaning are only relevant to human users and do not contribute to producing a technical effect (see however, G‑II, 3.7 for presentation of information to a user in a continued and/or guided human-machine interaction process).

-Similarly, an index structure used for searching a record in a database is functional data produces a technical effect since it controls the way the computer performs the search operation (T 1351/04).
+Similarly, an index structure used for searching a record in a database produces a technical effect since it controls the way the computer performs the search operation (T 1351/04).

 Another example is an electronic message with a header and a content section.
 Information in the header comprises instructions which are automatically recognised and processed by the receiving message system.
 This processing in turn determines how the content elements are to be assembled and presented to its final recipient.
 The provision of such instructions in the header contributes to the technical character of the electronic message, whereas the information in the content section, representing cognitive data, does not (T 858/02).